-Q: Can pupils physically plug their devices into the School Network using a network data cable?
+Q: Can students physically plug their devices into the School Network using a network data cable?

-A: Pupils should not plug their device, directly into the School network using a network cable.
+A: Students should not plug their device, directly into the School network using a network cable.
 Access to the network can only be permitted via the 'BYOD' wireless network.

-Q: How do pupils get permission to use a personal device in School?
+Q: How do students get permission to use a personal device in School?

-A: Both pupils and parents should read and agree to the terms and conditions set out in the Bedford Modern School ICT Acceptable Use Policy (ICT AUP).
-Parents and pupils should also familiarise themselves and follow the guidance as outlined in the other linked policies.

-Q: Once permission has been provided, how can pupils access the wireless network on their personal device in School?

-A: Pupils should connect their device to the 'BYOD' wireless network by using their normal School network username and password.

-Q: Does the School provide any ICT technical support for any issues that arise with the pupil's personal devices?

-A: Resources will be provided to help pupils connect their device to the School network.
+- A: Both students and parents should read and agree to the terms and conditions set out in the Bedford Modern School ICT Acceptable Use Policy (ICT AUP).
+Parents and students should also familiarise themselves and follow the guidance as outlined in the other linked policies. - Q: Once permission has been provided, how can students access the wireless network on their personal device in School? - A: Students should connect their device to the 'BYOD' wireless network by using their normal School network username and password. - Q: Does the School provide any ICT technical support for any issues that arise with the student's personal devices? - A: Resources will be provided to help students connect their device to the School network.
 Your child must be familiar with how to use their device.
 Teachers will incorporate the use of your child's device into learning.
 However, neither they nor the School will provide technical support.